brenton-leighton/blstatus/README.md

 ### statuscmd

-status.py also supports signals for [statuscmd](https://dwm.suckless.org/patches/statuscmd/), which can be disabled in config.py.
+blstatus also supports signals for [statuscmd](https://dwm.suckless.org/patches/statuscmd/), which can be disabled in config.py.

 ## Configuration